The rigidity of sharp spectral gap in nonnegatively curved spaces: Abstract

 \section{Abstract}

-We extend the celebrated \emph{rigidity of the sharp first spectral gap under $\Ric \ge0$} to compact infinitesimally Hilbertian spaces with nonnegative (weak, also called synthetic) Ricci curvature and bounded (synthetic) dimension i.e. to so-called compact $\RCD \left(0,\N \right)$ spaces; this is a category of metric measure spaces which in particular includes (Ricci) nonnegatively curved Riemannian manifolds, Alexandorv spaces, Ricci limit spaces, Bakry-\'Emery manifolds along with products, certain quotients and measured Gromov-Hausdorff limits of such spaces.
-In precise terms, we show in such spaces, \emph{$\feig = \nicefrac{\uppi^{ 2}}{\diam^2}$ if and only if the space is one dimensional with a constant density function}.
+We extend the celebrated \emph{rigidity of the sharp first spectral gap under $\Ric \ge0$} to compact infinitesimally Hilbertian spaces with non-negative (weak, also called synthetic) Ricci curvature and bounded (synthetic) dimension i.e. to so-called compact $\RCD \left(0,\N \right)$ spaces; this is a category of metric measure spaces which in particular includes (Ricci) non-negatively curved Riemannian manifolds, Alexandrov spaces, Ricci limit spaces, Bakry-\'Emery manifolds along with products, certain quotients and measured Gromov-Hausdorff limits of such spaces.
+In precise terms, \emph{we show in such spaces, $\feig = \nicefrac{\uppi^{ 2}}{\diam^2}$ if and only if the space is one dimensional with a constant density function}.
 We use new techniques mixing Sobolev theory and singular $1\D$-localization which might also be of independent interest.
 As a consequence of the rigidity in the singular setting, we also derive almost rigidity results.